khufuproject/khufu_sqlalchemy/README.txt

   1. Registers a SQLAlchemy based session factory and stores it in the middleware
   2. Uses zope.sqlalchemy to connect that session factory to the transaction handling
   3. Uses middleware to do the following:

-    i) At the start of a request, a new session is created and stuffed into the environ ii) Using a BeforeRequest event, the active session is retrieved from environ and added onto the request as the *db* attribute. ii) At the end of the request, either commit the session/transaction if no error occurred, else rollback (provided by *repoze.tm2*).
+    i) At the start of a request, a new session is created and stuffed into the environ ii) Using a BeforeRequest event, the active session is retrieved from environ and added onto the request as the *db* attribute. iii) At the end of the request, either commit the session/transaction if no error occurred, else rollback (provided by *repoze.tm2*).

 Credits
 =======